MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-drivers-topologies.md

 In addition to leveraging the default 'nat' network created by Docker on Windows, users can define custom container networks.
 User-defined networks can be created using using the Docker CLI [`docker network create -d <NETWORK DRIVER TYPE> <NAME>`](https://docs.docker.com/engine/reference/commandline/network_create/) command.
 On Windows, the following network driver types are available:

-- **nat** – containers attached to a network created with the 'nat' driver will receive an IP address from the user-specified (``--subnet``) IP prefix.
+- **nat** – containers attached to a network created with the 'nat' driver will be connected to an *internal* Hyper-V switch and receive an IP address from the user-specified (``--subnet``) IP prefix.
 Port forwarding / mapping from the container host to container endpoints is supported.
-> Note: Multiple NAT networks are supported if you have the Windows 10 Creators Update installed!
+> Multiple NAT networks are supported if you have the Windows 10 Creators Update installed!

-- **transparent** – containers attached to a network created with the 'transparent' driver will be directly connected to the physical network.
+- **transparent** – containers attached to a network created with the 'transparent' driver will be directly connected to the physical network through an *external* Hyper-V switch.
 IPs from the physical network can be assigned statically (requires user-specified ``--subnet`` option) or dynamically using an external DHCP server.

 - **overlay** - when the docker engine is running in [swarm mode](../manage-containers/swarm-mode.md), containers attached to an overlay network can communicate with other containers attached to the same network across multiple container hosts.
 Each overlay network that is created on a Swarm cluster is created with its own IP subnet, defined by a private IP prefix.
-The overlay network driver uses VXLAN encapsulation.
+The overlay network driver uses VXLAN encapsulation. **Can be used with Kubernetes when using suitable network control planes (Flannel or OVN).**
+> Note: Make sure your environment satisfies these *required* [prerequisites](https://docs.docker.com/network/overlay/#operations-for-all-overlay-networks) for creating overlay networks.

-> Requires Windows Server 2016 with [KB4015217](https://support.microsoft.com/en-us/help/4015217/windows-10-update-kb4015217) or Windows 10 Creators Update
+> Note: Requires Windows Server 2016 with [KB4015217](https://support.microsoft.com/en-us/help/4015217/windows-10-update-kb4015217),  Windows 10 Creators Update, or a later release.

-- **l2bridge** - containers attached to a network created with the 'l2bridge' driver will be in the same IP subnet as the container host.
+- **l2bridge** - containers attached to a network created with the 'l2bridge' driver will be in the same IP subnet as the container host, and connected to the physical network through an *external* Hyper-V switch.
 The IP addresses must be assigned statically from the same prefix as the container host.
 All container endpoints on the host will have the same MAC address as the host due to Layer-2 address translation (MAC re-write) operation on ingress and egress.
+> Note: When this mode is used in a virtualization scenario (container host is a VM) _MAC address spoofing is required_.

-> Requires Windows Server 2016 or Windows 10 Creators Update
+> Note: Requires Windows Server 2016, Windows 10 Creators Update, or a later release.

 - **l2tunnel** - Similar to l2bridge, however _this driver should only be used in a Microsoft Cloud Stack_.
-Packets coming from a container are sent to an external Azure fabric host, then sent back.
+Packets coming from a container are sent to the virtualization host where SDN policy is applied.

-> To learn how to connect container endpoints to an overlay virtual network with the Microsoft SDN stack, reference the [Attaching Containers to a Virtual Network](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/manage/connect-container-endpoints-to-a-tenant-virtual-network) topic.
+> To learn how to connect container endpoints to an existing tenant virtual network with the Microsoft SDN stack, reference the [Attaching Containers to a Virtual Network](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/manage/connect-container-endpoints-to-a-tenant-virtual-network) topic.

-> Windows 10 Creators Update introduced platform support to add a new container endpoint to a running container (i.e. 'hot-add').
-This will light-up end-to-end pending an [outstanding Docker pull request](https://github.com/docker/libnetwork/pull/1661)
+> Windows 10 Creators Update and above introduced platform support to add a new container endpoint to a running container (i.e. 'hot-add')!

 ## Network Topologies and IPAM